An Awakening

 Click Button

 I'll quickly comment on the live TV appearance by saying it showcased not only her talent but also her poise and grace when being interviewed.
 The stunned host was right to point out that it was 9 a.m. and that no auto-tuning was ever used on their set.
-There was a bit of exchange after the song that you may enjoy listening to.
+The brief exchange after the song may be of some interest.

 Classic Joins Class